 Electromagnetic wire, also known as electromagnetic insulated wire or the insulated coil winding is used in many applications including industrial, biomedical and medical device applications.
 Also called the non-conductor heart, magnetic coil, and non-conductor.
 Sometimes categorized by the specific nature of its uses, such as magnetic refrigerant resistant wire and self-adhesive electric insulation.
 Other names for this technology are Magnetic Induction Wire, Magnetic Coil, Magnetic Wires, and Magnetic Bond.

-Copper is one of the most commonly used metal and is found almost everywhere.
+Copper is one of the commonly used metal and is found everywhere.
 It can be wound into coils and formed into the shapes required for medical devices or biomedical applications.

 Nickel coils are slightly more complex and are formed by the wrapping a nickel piece around a plastic coil.
 As time passes, this turns the nickel into a solid conductor of electricity.
 Because of the greater resistance to heat and the greater temperature stability of nickel, it is a popular choice for medical devices.